DaniFojo/2022-image-enhancing-project/README.md

 The application is made with [Flask](https://flask.palletsprojects.com/en/2.1.x/quickstart/).

-The whole project has been packed into a **Docker** container which exposes the web interface.
+The whole project has been packed into a **Docker** container which exposes the web interface:

+`docker build -f Dockerfile -t enhance .`
+`docker run -p 80:80 enhance:latest`

 Alternatively, to run it from source code, just execute `python app.py` in a terminal from the *application* folder, then enter local host in the web explorer: